tomtomjhj/gv.vim/README.md

 - `]` and `[` to browse folds in the second window
 - `.` to start command-line with `:Git [CURSOR] SHA` à la fugitive
 - `~` to set GitGutter diff base to the commit
+- `s` to show the commit summary in a preview window
+- `i` to open both summary and diff panels
-- `S` (GV! only) to open revision in a new tab, side-by-side with current file
+- `d` (GV! only) to diff the revision in a new tab
+- `yy` to copy sha to clipboard
 - `q` to close

 Customization